wanghungjen/Crew-Planner/README.md

 # Crew-Planner

-CrewAI experiment integration with Gemini
+Experimented this [video](https://www.youtube.com/watch?v=sPzc6hMg7So) on CrewAI with Gemini Pro as a more economical option